fls-bioinformatics-core/RnaChipIntegrator/docs/usage.rst

     RnaChipIntegrator FEATURES PEAKS

-where ``FEATURES`` and ``PEAKS`` are tab-delimited files containing the genomic feature and peak data respecitively.
+where ``FEATURES`` and ``PEAKS`` are tab-delimited files containing the genomic feature and peak data respectively.

 This will produce two output files: